 Test methodology

 Polymer is exposed to conditions mimicking the epipelagic North Sea.
-Three separate medium-term experiments are conducted for exploring how marine depolymerization relate to polymer structure, concentration, molecular weight, and oxygen radical chemistry (ROS).
+Three separate medium-term experiments were conducted to explore how marine depolymerization relate to polymer structure, concentration, molecular weight, and oxygen radical chemistry (ROS).
+In the first experiment we studied the ….
+Osv.
 The “structure” experiment exposes every polymer at 40 mg L-1.
-The “ROS” and “concentration” experiments exposes PAM 6 MDa to various agents associated with (photo)radical chemistry or from dilute (0.1 mg L-1) to concentrated (10 g L-1) regimes respectively.
+The “ROS” and “concentration” experiments exposed PAM 6 MDa to various agents associated with (photo)radical chemistry or from dilute (0.1 mg L-1) to concentrated (10 g L-1) regimes respectively.
 An accelerated weathering device fitted with a 1500 W xenon arc lamp and “Daylight reduced IR” filter was used for generating artificial sunlight corresponding to the solar spectrum at sea level (Atlas Suntest CPS+, Cromocol Scandinavia AB, Sweden).
-Irradiance in the near UV (300-400 nm) was set to 40 W m-2 resembling a clear summers day in the Nordics.
+Irradiance in the near UV (300-400 nm) was set to 40 W m-2 resembling a clear summers day in the Nordic lattitudes.
 Albeit, 12 hours per day photoperiods yields a more tropical exposure rate of 1728 kJ m-2 day-1 (Bird and Riordan, 1986).
-Serious cooling is required to replicate the annual temperature range of the North Sea (Janssen et al., 1999).
+Proper cooling is required to replicate the annual temperature range of the North Sea in a Suntest setup (Janssen et al., 1999).
 The device was therefore fitted with a coolant-loop fed radiator over the air intake in addition to placement in a refrigerated room.
 Seawater (Salinity 34.8 ‰) was collected through a subsea intake in Byfjorden outside of Stavanger, Norway (75 m below MSL, 59.03°N, 5.62°E), nano-filtrated upon arrival in the lab (PLCXK 1000 kDa MWCO membrane, Cogent M1 TFF system, Merck Millipore®), and kept sterile until use with UVC (Solaris[PRO], WYATT technology Europe GmbH).
 Sodium azide (0.1 g L-1, 99 %, Thermo Fisher Kandel GmbH) was added and polymer dissolved by shaking over several days to make high concentration stocks (≈10 g L-1), either in deionized (PURELAB® Flex II, Elga Labwater Ltd.) or seawater depending on experiment.
-Additional stocks were prepared directly in mobile phase for characterization of polymer under ideal conditions.
+Additional stocks were prepared directly in mobile phase for chromatographic characterization of polymer under ideal conditions.
 Acidic polymers were neutralized by careful addition of sodium hydroxide (2.5 M, EMSURE®).
 PAM 6 MDa working stocks were prepared for the “concentration” and “ROS” experiment whose additives, Iron(III)chloride (>98 %, Merck-Schuchardt OHG), Thiourea (99 % ACS reagent, Sigma-Aldrich®), and EDTA (tetra-sodium salt hydrate, ≥97 Sigma-Aldrich®) were prepared separately in high concentration stocks to be added immediately before exposure.
 Polymer was diluted to target concentrations and shaken until visible gel disappeared before transfer to dark control (50 mL Falcon tubes, BD Plastipak) and exposure containers (50 mL UV-transparent fused quartz flasks, Quartz scientific, Inc).
 The flasks were capped with rubber stoppers penetrated by syringe needles (0.8x50 mm) with PTFE filters (0.45 µm, Ø 4 mm, Chromacol LTD) to allow some atmospheric exchange while preventing evaporation (Pic.
 1.a).
 Nitrogen (4.0, Praxair Norge AS) was used for purging media for 10 minutes for hypoxic testing before capping with airtight rubber stoppers (Pic.
 1.b).
 Dark controls were kept in the same room, no mixing or shaking was applied during exposure, and when irradiated, the media was measured to average 3.0 °C above the logged chamber temperature.

 Sample preparation